ryanspain/sample-natural-language-database-querying/app/chainlit.md

-# Welcome to Query Tarintino
+# Natural language database querying

 Try asking a question about the data in the database 💭